 This project will initially determine how the bladder, perineal and genital sensory pathways are disrupted after injury to assess function and map anatomical pathways.
 Then the project will turn to the application of therapeutics with the aim of restoring function, building on from previous studies that only focussed on restoring sensory function to the upper limb.
 The initial studies in rodents will later be translated to canines and integrated with the parallel study on neuromodulation devices and methodology developed by Dr Ichiyama's groups below.
 The aim is to develop integrated regenerative-neuromodulatory therapeutics for restoring bladder, bowel and sexual function in humans.

 Dr Ronaldo Ichiyama (Leeds University): Developing epidural electrical stimulation for bladder control: animal model

 The overall aim of this research is to test the effectiveness of epidural electrical stimulation on the recovery of bladder function in the post-acute and/or chronic stages after a severe spinal cord injury.
 First, the group will develop a new training catheter, which, through novel instrumentation, will also allow for simultaneous recording of bladder pressure and external urethral sphincter contractions.
 Next, the group will determine the effects epidural electric stimulation has on the recovery of micturition following severe spinal cord injury.
-The aim is to develop a targeted rehabilitation protocol which combines the use of the above-mentioned catheter and epidural electric stimulation to recover bladder function following a several spinal cord injury.
+The aim is to develop a targeted rehabilitation protocol which combines the use of the above-mentioned catheter and epidural electric stimulation to recover bladder function following a severe spinal cord injury.

 The initial studies in rodents will later be translated to canines and integrated with the parallel study on novel regeneration therapies for restoring sensory function by Professory Bradbury above.
 The aim again is to develop integrated regenerative-neuromodulatory therapeutics for restoring bladder, bowel and sexual function in humans.